box/shmock/README.md

 		 * Create a shmock representation for $class_name and configure expected
 		 * mock interaction with $conf_closure
 		 * @return Shmock A fully configured mock object
-		 */
-		protected function shmock($class_name, $conf_closure)
-		{
+                 * @note You do not need this protected method if you use the Shmockers trait, shown above */ protected function shmock($class_name, $conf_closure) {